JoaoM10/senkan-server/README.md

 $ git clone https://github.com/JoaoM10/senkan-server.git
 ```

 Then, you need to create the database (MySQL).
-Run the following command on MySQL shell, on the repo dir:
+Run the following command on MySQL shell, on the server's main directory:
 ```
 mysql> source db.sql
 ```